 New Energy Security Board put in place to report to COAG.

-On advice from the Finkel Review (the chief scientist) the government have set up a new energy security board which is made up of AEMO, the market operator and AER, the regulator and AEMC the rule maker.
+On advice from the Finkel Review (an independent review of the national electricity market led by Australia’s Chief Scientist Dr Alan Finkel), the government have set up a new energy security board which is made up of AEMO, the market operator and AER, the regulator and AEMC the rule maker.
 This security board will report directly to COAG and the Government.